GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-mariadb.md

 ### Specifying IP Types

 "The `ipTypes` argument is used to specify a preferred order of IP types used to connect via a comma delimited list.
 For example, `ipTypes=PUBLIC,PRIVATE` will use the instance's Public IP if it exists, otherwise private.
 The value `ipTypes=PRIVATE` will force the Cloud SQL instance to connect via it's private IP.
+The value `ipTypes=PSC` will force the Cloud SQL instance to connect to the database via [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect).
 If not specified, the default used is `ipTypes=PUBLIC,PRIVATE`.

 For more info on connecting using a private IP address, see [Requirements for Private IP](https://cloud.google.com/sql/docs/mysql/private-ip#requirements_for_private_ip).